lesnata/news_api/README.md

 ## General info
 This project is simple news API app listing news with functionality to upvote and comment on them.
 Similar platform to HackerNews.
-Including registration and Token request verification
+Including registration and Token request verification.
+All news upvotes are resetting to '0' at 00:00 daily as a recurring task.

 ## Link to project
 LIVE: https://news-api-123.herokuapp.com/api/account/register